 Agile’s Origins and Practices:

-Agile was started by a group of software developers around the following simple but powerful statements of core values and principles:
+Agile was started by a group of software developers around the following simple but powerful statements of values and principles:

 - Individuals and interactions over processes and tools